mitranim/espo/docs/html/partials/classes.md

 where `mod = ƒ(atom.state, ...args)`

 Calls `mod` with the current value of the atom and the optional extra args.
 Resets `atom` to the resulting value and notifies the watchers.
+Returns the newly committed state.

 Swap commits the new state immediately, before it returns.
 However, watcher notifications are put on an internal [`TaskQue`](#-taskque-) so that they never